vegebirrd/Let_Still_This_Beam/README.md

 # Let_Still_This_Beam
-poets -- like comics,\n
+poets -- like comics,
-are inherently quite sad.\n
+are inherently quite sad.
 better off alone.